Finite complex reflection arrangements are K(pi,1): Introduction

 As for Theorem \ref{theo31}, the main conceptual ingredient towards the proof of Theorem \ref{theoroots} is a general property of Garside categories, explained in our separate paper \cite{cyclic}.
 What is done here is the minor step consisting of re-interpreting the general \emph{Ker\'ekj\'art\'o theorem for Garside categories} from \cite{cyclic} in terms of the $S^1$-structure on the regular orbit space $W\cq V^{\reg}$.

-{\bf \flushleft Non-crossing partitions.} A combinatorial by-product of our approach is a general construction of \emph{generalised non-crossing partitions}, associated to each type of well-generated complex reflection groups.
+{\bf \flushleft Non-crossing partitions.} A combinatorial by-product of our approach is a general construction of \emph{generalized non-crossing partitions}, associated to each type of well-generated complex reflection groups.

 In the classical cases $A_n$, $B_n$, $D_n$ and, more generally, $G(e,e,n)$, the structure of $M(W)$ is understood in terms of suitable notions of \emph{non-crossing partitions} (\cite{athanasiadisreiner}, \cite{BC}, \cite{BDM}).
-The dual braid monoid of an irreducible well-generated complex reflection $W$ gives rise to a lattice of \emph{generalised non-crossing partitions}, whose cardinal is the \emph{generalised Catalan number}
+The dual braid monoid of an irreducible well-generated complex reflection $W$ gives rise to a lattice of \emph{generalized non-crossing partitions}, whose cardinal is the \emph{generalized Catalan number}

 (the term ``partition'' should not be taken too seriously: except for the classical types, lattice elements do not have natural interpretations as actual set-theoretic partitions.)
 It is likely that this combinatorial object has some representation-theoretic interpretation.
-In the ``badly-generated'' case, $\Cat(W)$ may fail to be an integer, and the natural substitute for $NCP(W)$ is the graph of simples of the dual braid category.
+In the ``badly-generated'' case, $\Cat(W)$ may fail to be an integer, and the natural substitute for $NCP(W)$ is the graph of simple elements of the dual braid category.